Q: How can I make sure my turkey is large enough to accommodate a crowd?

 A: Protecting the breast with an aluminum foil "tent" beats old-fashioned basting any day.
 The foil keeps the breast from browning too quickly and drying out.
 Just be sure to remove the foil during the last hour of cooking to get that just-right golden color.

 Q: I never seem to get it right: Either my turkey's underdone or overdone.
-What's the best way to know when to take it out of
+What's the best way to know when to take it out of the oven?

 A: The only sure-fire solution is to use a meat thermometer.
 We like instant-read thermometers that sit outside the oven and are connected directly to the turkey inside with a wire.
 The wire contains a stainless-steel sensor that lets you keep track of the temperature without having to open the oven.
 These thermometers are great because you can set the "done" temperature for the turkey (which is 180 degrees deep in the thigh), and an alarm will go off when it reaches that temperature.
 This type of thermometer beats a standard meat thermometer for accuracy and convenience.